The Cross-Domain State Preservation Functor: A Mechanized Theory of Regulatory State Synchronization in Isabelle/HOL: Conclusion

 \section{Conclusion}

-This paper presented mechanized proofs of safety and liveness for a cross-domain regulatory state synchronization system, carried out in Isabelle/HOL across four theory files totaling 2,348 lines without \isa{sorry} or \isa{oops}.
+This paper presented a mechanized theory, in Isabelle/HOL, of regulatory action atomicity across heterogeneous domains, organized around a cross-domain state-preservation functor and carried out across ten theory files that build without \isa{sorry} or \isa{oops}.